sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

     // cache: CacheNone(),

     // If you'd like to add a custom display title that will
-    // display in the subrequest profiler, you can pass that here:
+    // display in the Subrequest Profiler, you can pass that here:
     // debug: {
     //   displayName: 'query Homepage'
     // },